wesleycamargo/azure-docs.pt-br/articles/app-service-mobile/app-service-mobile-how-to-configure-twitter-authentication.md

 ## <a name="register"> </a>Registre seu aplicativo com o Twitter

-1. Faça logon no [Portal de Gerenciamento do Azure] e navegue até o seu aplicativo.
+1. Faça logon no [portal do Azure] e navegue até o seu aplicativo.
 Copie a **URL**.
 Você a usará para configurar o seu aplicativo do Twitter.

 2. Navegue até o site de [Desenvolvedores do Twitter,] entre com suas credenciais da conta do Twitter e clique em **Criar Novo Aplicativo**.